-You cannot do anything, and I mean anything, unless you've had a good night's sleep.
-Sleep can be your magic elixir to life.
-It's the only your body truly goes into a restorative state, and not only repairs you physically, but emotionally and mentally.
+You cannot do anything, and I mean anything, unless you have consistently good sleep.
+And we all know how ready we are to take on the world after a good night's sleep.
+The research says sleep is the magic elixir to life.
+It's the only time your body truly goes into a restorative state, and not only repairs you physically, but emotionally and mentally.
 Sleep is my secret (not so secret) weapon.
-With all the new research coming out related to sleep, it's so important to make this a top priority in your life too.
+With all the new research coming out related to the benefits of sleep, it's important to make this a top priority in your life too.

 Engineer your own excellence

+When we sleep well, feed the machine, get moving and be intentional we can engineer our own excellence; you can do whatever you've challenged yourself to do.
 I define Excellence as showing up everyday, always demanding the best of yourself.
-And setting at the threshold so the best continues to get better.
+And setting a threshold so the best continues to get better.
+We have set backs, we make mistakes but we move forward.
 Excellence is putting in hard work.
 Excellence is not just being resilient (getting back up) but learning from mistakes.
-Excellence is surrounding yourself with people who challenge you to be a better version of yourself.
+Excellence is surrounding yourself with community, a group of people who challenge you to be a better version of yourself.
 And remember, how you define success to achieve excellence in your life is up to you.